KauzClay/docs-tap/scst-store/ingress.hbs.md

   ...
 ```

->**Note** The preceding `curl` example uses the not secure `-k` flag to skip
+> **Note** The preceding `curl` example uses the insecure `-k` flag to skip TLS verification
->TLS verification because the Store installs a self-signed certificate.
-The
+> because the Store installs a self-signed certificate.
+The following section shows how to access
->following section shows how to access the CA certificate to enable TLS
->verification for HTTP clients.
+> the CA certificate to enable TLS verification for HTTP clients.

-## <a id="tls"></a>Get the TLS CA certificate
+## <a id="tls"></a> Get the TLS CA certificate

-To get SCST - Store's TLS CA certificate, use `kubectl get secret`.
-In this
-example, you save the certificate for the environment variable to a file.
+To get SCST - Store's TLS CA certificate, save the certificate for the environment variable to a
+file by running:

 ```console
 kubectl get secret CERT-NAME -n metadata-store -o json | jq -r '.data."ca.crt"' | base64 -d > OUTPUT-FILE